rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 1,153,516 in the 1989 census (cf. Lallukka 1992; Bartens 1999: 10; Estill 2004: 21).
 A
 slightly higher ﬁgure is provided by the Ethnologue report online with a world-wide Erzya population of 696,630.
-On the basis of these ﬁgures, we can hypothesize drastic mortality rates, language change, or change in social climate, which would be cause for
+On the basis of these ﬁgures, we can hypothesize drastic mortality rates, language change, or change in social climate, which would be cause for <pgNo>4</pgNo> non-disclosure of ethnic background.

-<pgNo>4</pgNo>

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-non-disclosure of ethnic background.
 The Erzya population is scattered, such that, while the Republic of Mordovia attests to a relative density of Erzya settlements, they only comprise about one sixth of the Republic population; the Republic is the home of less than thirty percent of the population subsumed by the term “Mordvin”, and that population makes up only one third of the Republic population.
 In the Mordovian Republic, the